PLENARY SPEAKERS

 Multidimensional liquid chromatography strategies for the analysis of natural products

-PAOLO DUGO
+PAOLA DUGO

 Dr. Paola Dugo is a full Professor of Food Chemistry and vice-rector for Research at the University of Messina (Italy).